WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 1330 | CSS F&P Ex
 Completed the CSS F&P Ex.
 This was challenging.
 This is partially because I had problems understanding what was being asked in the instructions.
 I might have also worked the code to fit the way I understand how CSS float works.
 I was able to include absolute and relative portioning.
 We also used the ```calc(percentage - pixels)``` to ensure the floats would work.
 Best practice for this (I think) is to through a color in the background.
 When you see actual box that is being manipulated, you can open up inspect window and select the element.
 Inside the CSS (Style) window, you can increase/decrease the number of pixels to see what should fit the best.

+## 2150 | CSS FB Ex
+Alright, this Ex is really hard.
+This Ex requires completing a series of CSS FB requirements.
+It is unlike any website you wat to have.
+However, it looks like a blueprint of a website construction.
+It also works like riddle.

 ---